-The 5th Annual World Mining Competition
+The 6th Annual World Mining Competition

-October 27 – 30, 2016 | Saskatoon, SK
+October 26 – 29, 2017| Saskatoon, SK

-Last year, the World Mining Competition hosted 72 delegates from 11 schools across 4 countries.
+Last year, the World Mining Competition hosted 60 delegates from 11 schools across 4 countries.
 Team’s competed in the most high-level and multi-disciplinary case in the competition’s history.
 Business & Economics, Geology & Earth Sciences, and Engineering students worked together to solve the case, and come up with what they believed to be the best solution.
 These teams demonstrated their ability to cross-collaborate, communicate, and simulate the problems of a fictitious company within the global mining industry.
-Last year’s theme “Adapting to Uncertainty.
-Striving for Sustainability” challenged teams to create sustainable innovation-based recommendations, while realizing the struggle of adapting to the uncertain climate of the mining industry.
+Last year’s theme “Diversity in Balance” challenged teams to take a diverse approach to yield the most effective and lasting solution to a challenge presented in the mining industry.

 Over the weekend, delegates are given ample opportunities to network with some of the most prestigious companies in the mining industry.
 Several past delegates have made careers out of competing in the World Mining Competition, and are continuing to earn from their success.
 With the opening ceremonies, challenges, a sponsor reception, and the awards gala, delegates are given ample time to connect with industry professionals!